wing5wong/artisan-whs-static/source/_news/2020-11-10_🏆-whs-pasifika-awards-2020-🏆.md

 ##### Our Prestigious awards of the night went to:

-**Outstanding Contribution to Pasifika, Junior – Seini Baleinukulala**
-**Outstanding contribution to Pasifika, Senior – Matavesi Lewenilovo** **Pasifika Bowl for Academic Excellence – Leah Aiono**
+**Outstanding Contribution to Pasifika, Junior – Seini Baleinukulala** 🏆 **Outstanding contribution to Pasifika, Senior – Matavesi Lewenilovo** 🏆 **Pasifika Bowl for Academic Excellence – Leah Aiono** 🏆
-**Seunu’u Mau Leleimalefaga Memorial Trophy for Pasifika Leadership, Female – Dennihe Edwards**
+**Seunu’u Mau Leleimalefaga Memorial Trophy for Pasifika Leadership, Female – Dennihe Edwards** 🏆
-**Seunu’u Mau Leleimalefaga Memorial Trophy for Pasifika Leadership, Male – Jacob Brown**
+**Seunu’u Mau Leleimalefaga Memorial Trophy for Pasifika Leadership, Male – Jacob Brown** 🏆

-Congratulations to you and all of our recipients who made this night so special.
+Congratulations to you and all of our recipients who made this night so special. 👏👏🎊

-A big thank you to Rebecca Allardice for taking the photos on the night.
+A big thank you to Rebecca Allardice for taking the photos on the night! 👍